vujita/vubnguyen/README.md

 [![prisma migrate](https://github.com/vujita/vubnguyen/actions/workflows/prisma-migrations.yml/badge.svg)](https://github.com/vujita/vubnguyen/actions/workflows/prisma-migrations.yml)
 [![wakatime](https://wakatime.com/badge/github/vujita/vubnguyen.svg)](https://wakatime.com/badge/github/vujita/vubnguyen)

+## Inspiration

-- This is a mono repo is inspired from [t3](https://create.t3.gg/) stack
+This is a mono repo is inspired from [t3](https://create.t3.gg/) stack.
-- The major deviation is using [turborepo](https://turbo.build/) for a mono repo setup for future project extensions
+The major deviation is using [turborepo](https://turbo.build/) for a mono repo setup for future project extensions

+I also want to be able to host my personal portfolio site and any packages that.

+I may want to publish for future use in other projects, like

+- eslint-config
+- common utilities
+- any ui libraries I may create

 ## Installation